 This is why you need legal assistance as soon as possible if your injuries are severe.
 By the time you have reached the maximum medical improvement phase, your lawyer may be near the end of the negotiations and you will receive the compensation you need to pay hospital bills and restore your family finances.

-4. Advise You When You Should Not Release Information
+6. A Lawyer Will Advise You When You Should Not Release Information.

 Insurance companies may also give you a medical release statement to sign.
 This is not a mandatory document in the claims process.
 Its role is to give the insurer access to all your medical records.
 When they cannot find any reason to deny your claim, they will try to reduce it as much as possible.

 One of the ways of doing it is finding a pre-existing injury or condition and arguing that you are actually suffering symptoms from that old injury.
 Your lawyer will instruct you to refuse to sign that document.

 However, you should know that if your case reaches the court phase, the lawyer representing the insurer or the at-fault driver has the right to obtain your medical records.
 This is why you should disclose any pre-existing conditions to your Miami personal injury lawyer from the beginning of the claims process.